 Around 90% of criminal charges result in a plea deal.
-It makes sense, therefore, to hire an attorney like Ruth Beerup who is undeniably talented at getting amazing plea deals.
+It makes sense to hire an attorney like Ruth Beerup, who is undeniably talented at getting amazing plea deals.
 The secret to this talent is Ruth's empathy.
-When you hire her, she will get to know you and have a compassionate understanding of the circumstances surrounding your case.
+When you hire her, she will get to know you and have a compassionate understanding of your case's circumstances.
 She will then make the prosecutor see you in the same way.
-When the prosecutor gets your case they have very little information about you: your name, your record, and your current charge.
+When the prosecutor gets your case, they have very little information about you: your name, record, and current charge.
 Ruth changes that.
-She lets them see you as who you are, whether that is a hard-working single mother who needs help with a substance problem, a good guy who made one bad decision, or a kind person that just needs to catch one break.
-When the prosecutor sees you as someone just like them, just like everyone else, with hopes and dreams and fears and, yes, flaws, they are more likely to work with you to minimize the impact of your charges and help you get your life back on track.
+She lets them see you as who you are, whether you are a hard-working single mother who needs help with a substance problem, a good guy who made one wrong decision, or a kind person that just needs to catch one break.
+When the prosecutor sees you as someone just like them, just like everyone else, with hopes, dreams, fears, and flaws, they are more likely to work with you to minimize the impact of your charges and help you get your life back on track.

 Most lawyers won't admit it, but a criminal trial is a last resort.
 It is, in a sense, a failure.
-A failure to find the facts that will allow a dismissal and a failure to convince the prosecutor to offer a fair plea deal.
+A failure to find the facts that will allow a dismissal, and a failure to convince the prosecutor to offer a fair plea deal.
 Sometimes, though, a trial is just unavoidable.
-When that is the case you want an attorney with a history of winning in the courtroom.
+When that is the case, you want an attorney with a history of winning in the courtroom.
 This may come as a surprise, but many criminal defense attorneys have never conducted a trial.
 Fewer still have won one.
 Ruth has won in the most difficult of circumstances.
 There is a bright, sharp line between those who have been through a trial and those who have not.
-You should hire an attorney on the right side of that line, just in case.
+You should hire an attorney on the right side of that line.

-At least once a week a client who has just hired Attorney Ruth Beerup to defend them in a criminal case will let her know that they had called a lot of other lawyers and were quoted prices much higher, often double what Ruth is charging.
+At least once a week, a client who has just hired Attorney Ruth Beerup to defend them in a criminal case will tell her that they had called many other lawyers and were quoted prices much higher, often double what Ruth is charging.
 Ruth knows she could charge higher fees.
 There are a couple of reasons she doesn't.

-First, when Ruth assesses your case she will quote a price based on how much work it will take to complete it and what her time is worth, not how much she thinks she can get away with charging.
+First, when Ruth assesses your case, she will quote a price based on how much work it will take to complete it and what her time is worth, not how much she thinks she can get away with charging.
 Simple honesty.
-These days that almost comes across as naivety, but there it is.
+These days that almost comes across as naivety, but it is how Ruth operates.

 Second, Ruth genuinely likes helping people.
 Not all rewards are monetary.
-Take a second to read her reviews page.
+Please take a second to read her reviews page.
 Ruth can tell you the story behind each and every one of them.
-Some of those people were in a really bad situation when they called Ruth, the kind of situation where powerful forces almost beyond your understanding are against you and you can't possibly see a way out.
-Ruth extended a helping hand to pull them out of a dark place and she knows in her heart that she has made a lasting impact in many lives.
+Some of those people were in a terrible situation when they called Ruth, the kind of situation where powerful forces almost beyond your understanding are against you, and you can't possibly see a way out.
+Ruth extended a helping hand to pull them out of a dark place, and she knows in her heart that she has made a lasting impact on many lives.

-Ruth believes it is vital to keep the lines of communication open not only for her client's peace of mind but also to make her job more manageable.
-She does her best to answer every phone call personally and returns calls quickly when she is busy.
-Not only that, but she can also explain things patiently and clearly so that there is no misunderstanding.
-Having a criminal case is stressful; having a lawyer who refuses to communicate with you increases the stress exponentially.
+Ruth believes it is vital to keep the lines of communication open for her client's peace of mind and to make her job more manageable.
+She does her best to answer every phone call personally and returns calls quickly when busy.
+Not only that, but she can also explain things patiently and clearly so there is no misunderstanding.
+A criminal case is stressful; a lawyer who refuses to communicate with you increases the stress exponentially.